EricDobyns/ETH-Contracts/README.md

-# SkeletonToken
+# Eth - Contracts
 [![npm](https://img.shields.io/badge/npm-%3E%3Dv4.1.2-blue.svg)]()
 [![npm](https://img.shields.io/badge/node-%3E%3D7.5.0-blue.svg)]()
 [![npm](https://img.shields.io/badge/build-passing-brightgreen.svg)]()

 ## About
-This repository contains the initial structure for an ERC20 compliant Ethereum token; a web interface; and a public API.
+This repository contains a set of re-useable tools to provide customers with a range of high-quality blockchain products.
 The code-base makes use of Zeppelin and its standard templates, Safemath and other standard solidity best practices.
 All non-standard functions are unit tested.

-The goal of this project is to develop a set of re-useable tools to provide customers with a range of high-quality blockchain products.
 Influences include Zeppelin Solutions, TokenMarket.net, Etherscan.io & many more.

 ## Requirements
 - Node.js 5.0+ recommended